duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/12-pi-bash.md

 - Printing output in the terminal (echo, cat)
 -  Clearing terminal output and exiting (clear, exit)

+TODO: Using a text editor: Visual Studio Code

 ### Ending The Lesson

 Recommended: 15 minutes

-Students should do the following steps with Bash commands to test out their knowledge of the terminal:
+Students should do the following steps with Bash commands to test out their knowledge of the terminal.
+They can do this through the Pi over ssh:

 -  Print the directory they are currently working in